 “Skin types which naturally have a lot of fat are prone to breaking out with pimples or acne.
 People with fatty skins exude more sebum, which is a type of fat that lingers under the skin.
 Their pores tend to be more open too.
 When that fat is mixed with the sweat and saliva trapped behind the mask, it can seep into the open pores and a sort of infection can occur, inflaming the skin.
 Basically, if you know your skin is sensitive or fatty, you need to watch yourself a lot more.
 A lot of people tend to confuse regular pimples with acne, and they’re really not the same thing.
-Those pimples centered around the mouth, chin and nose, which is exactly where the mask is, is likely caused because of the mask.
+Those pimples centered around the mouth, chin and nose, which is exactly where the mask is, are likely caused because of the mask.

-If you’ve been breaking out during the pandemic, make sure to use a light, water based moisturizer for your face.
+If you’ve been breaking out during the pandemic, make sure to use a light, water-based moisturizer for your face.
 Creams targeting people with fattier skins are lighter and recommended during this time.
 This is recommended because these creams can help the pores shrink, become less open and vulnerable to infections. “